 This can be more consistent, but if you found many copies of your carry early, it can be worthwhile to hyper roll to start an early win streak and save health.

 Slow Rolling is the process where you roll your gold above 50 to slowly find the core units you need to 3 star.
-This often happens when your main carry is 2 or 3 cost, but can also be applied to 1 cost units.
+This often happens when your main carry is 1 or 2 cost.
 This strategy can be strong if you hit your units early, but can also be scary if you find your units too slowly and lose too much health in the process.

 Like Hyper Rolling, you should look to save up as much gold as possible during stage 2.
 However, with slow rolling, you shouldn’t only pick up the units you need or else you will bleed out.
-Try to use cheap and effective early game units like Vanguards to stay healthy without spending too much gold.
-Units like Space Pirates will also be great as they can pay for themselves over time.
+Try to use cheap and effective early game units like Cultists to stay healthy without spending too much gold.

 Slow Rolling also depends on the main cost of your carry.
-For example, in Mech Infiltrators, you want to find Kai’Sa (2 Cost), so you rush to level 6 while staying above 50 gold, and proceed to slow roll.
-For Guardians of the Galaxy, you want to find Syndra (3 Cost), so you rush to level 7 while staying above 50 gold, and proceed to slow roll at level 7.
-If you are lose streaking up to when you hit level 6 or 7, you may want to consider rolling down to 40 or even 30 gold in order to stabilize your team with 2 star units before you begin to slow roll.
+For example, in Moonlight Diana, you want to find Diana (1 Cost), so you slow roll at level 5.
+For Shade Spirit Bomb, you want to find Zed (2 Cost), so you rush to level 7 while staying above 50 gold, and proceed to slow roll at level 7.
+If you are lose streaking up to when you hit level 7, you may want to consider rolling down to 40 or even 30 gold in order to stabilize your team with 2 star units before you begin to slow roll.

 If at any point you find yourself hitting around 30 health, it may be time to all in to find 3 star units before you bleed to death.
 If you were lucky enough to find your core units 3 star, you can begin to slow level up to 8 to complete your team comp.